Bernard Rapoport: Career

 In 1949, the couple moved to San Antonio, and Rapoport began his career selling insurance with Pioneer American Insurance.
-He realized that he had a talent for selling insurance.
-By the end of 1949, he had opened his own Pioneer American Agency in Waco.
-In 1951, Harold Goodman, Audre's uncle, was impressed with Rapoport's success and introduced him to the idea of running American Income.
-American Income Life Insurance Company (hereafter referred to as "American Income Life", or "AIL") was chartered as a mutual assessment association in Indiana with $25,000 of borrowed capital.
+By the end of 1949, he had opened his own company, Pioneer American Agency, in Waco, Texas.
+In 1951, Harold Goodman, Audre's uncle, introduced Rapoport to the idea of running American Income.
+American Income Life Insurance Company (AIL) was chartered as a mutual assessment association in Indiana with $25,000 of borrowed capital.
 It was reinsured through American Standard as a new mutual reserve company in March 1951.
 The company's home offices were located in Indianapolis, Indiana.

 American Income Life originally sold low-cost hospital insurance plans.
 During its first year, The company took in about $95,000 worth of premium income.
 The company reached $1 million worth of insurance premiums in 1953.
 By 1954, AIL was receiving 6,000 insurance policy applications per month.

 In September 1954, with $200,000 in capital and $100,000 of surplus, Goodman and Rapoport formed a new company called American Income Life Insurance Company (AIL).
 American Income Life reinsured the policies of the original company and was transformed from a mutual reserve company to a stock company.
 American Standard, the company's original insurer, was merged with American Income, and the company acquired about $400,000 worth of premiums.
 Between 1954 and 1955, AIL's assets had doubled, its net reserve had tripled, its capital and surplus more than doubled, and it had about $15 million of insurance in force.

 In 1956, Rapoport desired to take the Indiana-based company national.
 He obtained a license in Ohio and opened a central office in Columbus.
 By the close of 1956, American Income Life was operating in 13 states with 300 sales personnel in the field operating out of 96 General Agencies.
 In March 1958, The company's home offices were moved from Indianapolis, Indiana, to Waco, Texas, where Rapoport lived until his death.